po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/20-Stu__Document_Location/README.md

 * Using the documentation, implement the following:

-  * We are given a 404 responses status
+  * We are given a 404 responses status.

-  * When we receive the 404 status, then our app should use the locaton.replace method to go to the 404.html page
+  * When we receive the 404 status, then our app should use the locaton.replace method to go to the 404.html page.

-  * Make sure you attached locaton.replace to the document

 ## 💡 Hint(s)

+* Make sure you attach locaton.replace to the document.

 * Make sure you use the relative path of the 404.html file.